 The Invesco Dow Jones Industrial Average Dividend ETF (NYSEARCA:DJD) is a yield-weighted approach to the venerable Dow Jones Industrial Average.
 What this high-dividend ETF does is weigh the 30 Dow stocks by their trailing 12-month dividend, not price, as the traditional Dow does.

 DJD’s yield focus makes IBM(NYSE:IBM) the high dividend ETF’s largest holding.
-DJD’s largest sector weight is technology, and the fund devotes just 11.67% to industrials.
+DJD’s largest sector weight is technology, and the fund devotes just 7.8% of its assets to consumer goods.

 While DJD appears to be a high-dividend ETF, the fund offers significant dividend growth potential because many of the Dow’s 30 member firms have payout-increase streaks that can be measured in decades.